UMCarpentries/intro-curriculum-python/_episodes/04-python-data-analysis.md

 > {: .solution}
 {: .challenge}

 Awesome!
-This is the dataframe we will be using later on in this lesson.
+This is the data frame we will be using later on in this lesson.

 ## Reviewing Git and GitHub